International Baccalaureate CAS Tour

 Environmental Service Project to Help the Great Barrier Reef: This service project involves working together to protect waterways, ocean and reef.
 By stencilling messages on drains, students contribute to raising awareness of urban stormwater pollution and its impact on the local marine environment.
 The colourful and creative designs are a pleasant way to remind the community that all rubbish drains to the ocean.

-Mangrove Boardwalk: Your next stop is the Jack Barnes Bicentennial Mangrove Boardwalk, which is not open to the general public.
+Mangrove Boardwalk: Your next stop is the Jack Barnes Bicentennial Mangrove Boardwalk.
 This raised walkway takes you through this critical mangrove ecosystem which is the breeding ground for many important aquatic species.
 Your guide teaches you about the interesting aspects of mangrove systems and their importance to the Great Barrier Reef.

 Creek Cleanup: Next you visit one of the creeks that makes its way to the ocean via the mangrove ecosystems.
 Unfortunately household rubbish also often makes its way into these creeks and so today you will be grabbing gloves and garbage bags to do your bit to clean up the waterway.
 You tally your “rubbish results” at the end and the team with the top results gets a prize.